Karasp1980/bunnyland/README.md

 There are four main react components which make up the Home events page.

 1. Popular Profiles Component
-2. Events posts
+2. Posts
-3. Top Upcoming Events
-4. Search and Filter
+3. Search and Filter

 ### Popular Profiles Component